The End of The Guelph Mercury and The Future of The Hamilton Spectator

 Newspaper buildings, which once projected the power of the industry, are a legacy burden.

-Built at a time when staff counts were in the hundreds, they now cavernous spaces house smaller staff measured by the dozen.
+Built when staff counts were in the hundreds, they now cavernous spaces house smaller staff measured by the dozen.

-Costly maintenance and overhead costs, combined with real estate value, create a predictable outcome: newspaper buildings are being sold and staff are moved into smaller leased space.
+Costly maintenance and overhead costs and real estate value create a predictable outcome: newspaper buildings are being sold and staff are moved into smaller leased space.

 The Expositor staff are now in a business park, The Standard remains in a smaller space downtown.